Sign In

 Sam Altman, CEO of OpenAI

-Helen Toner, Georgetown Center for Security and Emerging Technology
+Helen Toner, from Georgetown Center for Security and Emerging Technology

-At the moment when the decision to dismiss Sam, which is currently a hot topic, was made, Greg was in France to discuss the fund with President Macron, and Sam was also out on an extended investment project at APEC.
-And on Friday afternoon, the dismissal of Sam as CEO and Greg as chairman were passed.
+When the decision to dismiss Sam—which is all the buzz right now—was made, Greg was meeting with President Macron in France to discuss a fund, and Sam was also out busy with extended investment talks at APEC.
+On Friday afternoon, Sam was dismissed from CEO, and Greg lost his chairman seat.

-Actually, the reason is simple.
-There are various stories about a security incident, a sister, and corruption, but Ilya Sutskever has already officially explained the reason in an interview with The Information.
+The truth is, the reason's simple.
+There’s talk about a security incident, a sister, some kind of misconduct—but Ilya Sutskever has already explained the real reason in an official interview with The Information.

 https://www.theinformation.com/articles/before-openai-ousted-altman-employees-disagreed-over-ai-safety